Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

-So, which one should it be?
 As far as European kitchen designs go, there are a lot of options you can explore.
 If you’ve asked around (why haven’t you already), you must have heard a few professionals and remodelers naming brands such as Snaidero, Valcucine, and Rossana.
-And digging even deeper into these brands, you’ll notice a flurry of options to choose from.
+Dig deeper into these brands, and you’ll notice a flurry of options.

 Yes, it can get overwhelming.
 That’s why this piece is for you.

-This is why most European kitchen designs have been labeled more traditional, and geared towards efficiency over comfort, compared to the larger, and sometimes more lush American kitchen designs.
+This is why most European kitchen designs have been labeled more traditional and geared towards efficiency over comfort, compared to the larger and sometimes more lush American kitchen designs.

 In the heart of midcentury modern kitchen designs is the authentic use of natural materials.
 And if you want to get an edgy looking kitchen, a mix of wood and marble is the way to go.